lukaszkukla/hangman-x/README.md

 - Only the user who accumulates enough points will get an honour to be added to the hall of fame

 #### Scoring system
-* Each successfuly guessed letter adds 1 point to the final score
+* Each successfully guessed letter adds 1 point to the final score
 * Guessing the whole word add 10 points to the player's score
 * Each unsuccessful try cost player 1 point